felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 Thanks to Gabrielle Perron for inspiring me every day, for teaching me that reading a book twice is inefficient, and for so much more.
 I love you.

+Thanks to my parents, Nadine & Dany, who have always been there for me.

 Thanks to Alexandre Désilets-Benoit for his patience and for giving me my X.

 Thanks to Mathieu Frenette for teaching me the fold and for pushing me